morse-simulator/morse/doc/morse/dev/services.rst

              morse.core.actuator.Actuator.interrupt(self)

 .. note::
-    It is recommended to always implement the ``interrupt`` method even if the default policy is *non-interruptible*, as a caller can decide to manually interrupt the service.
+    It is recommended that you always reimplement the ``interrupt`` method even if the default policy is *non-interruptible*, as a caller may choose to manually interrupt the service.

 A **non-interruptible** service triggers a failure (status